openedx-unsupported/edx-developer-docs/docs/extending/overview_extending.rst

 .. _UserPartition docstring: https://github.com/edx/edx-platform/blob/f8cc58618a39c9f7b8e9e1001eb2d7a10395797e/common/lib/xmodule/xmodule/partitions/partitions.py#L105-L120

 **********************
-Platform Look and Feel
+Platform look and feel
 **********************

-Themes ("Comprehensive Theming")
+Themes ("comprehensive theming")
 ================================

 *Status: Hold, Stable*

 Changing the look and feel of the edX platform is generally done by creating a new "theme".
 See `Changing Themes for an Open edX Site`_ for documentation.
 Note that most theming documentation applies to the legacy UI components used in edX, which are .html files (django/mako templates) rendered by the backend and styled using either the "v1" or "v2" (a.k.a.
 "Pattern Library") stylesheets.
 However, the platform UI is slowly being replaced by new React-based "micro-frontends" (MFEs), and a different approach is required for theming MFEs (see `Theming Micro-frontends`_).

-Theming Micro-frontends
+Theming micro-frontends
 =======================

 *Status: Trial, Limited*